Uniting Mind and Body: Cognition, Embodiment and Liturgy

 - The Caribbean poet Aimé Césaire suggests that Black colonial experience can provide privileged access to the sanctity of life by putting in relief forces of domination that distort life’s holiness.
 In the Christmas liturgy, he writes, “Not only do the mouths sing, but the hands, the feet… and your entire being liquefies sounds, voices, and rhythm.”
 What would it mean to take Césaire’s suggestion as the starting point of a philosophical argument about the relationship between the sanctity of life and religious practice?

-- Elizabeth Schechter (Washington University St. Louis)
+- Elizabeth Schechter (Indiana University Bloomington)